-Using the information compiled from the Pre-Training Assignments (PTAs), the facilitator has prepared a chart of the group's expectations and resources with respect to skills/experience as well as information/knowledge in planning, designing and delivering HRE activities.
-Expectations are presented on one flipchart sheet and resources on a second flipchart sheet.
-Use the table in Worksheet 1 to record expectations and resources.
+Using Reference Sheet 1 prepared from the information compiled from the Pre-Training Assignments (PTAs), the facilitator has prepared a chart of the group's expectations and resources with respect to skills/experience as well as information/knowledge in planning, designing and delivering HRE activities.

 Take this opportunity to make sure your expectations and resources are listed.
-You may ask the facilitator to alter them if necessary.
+Use the table below to record any additional expectations and resources you may have.
+Ask the facilitator to add them on the flipchart version of Reference Sheet 1.